 Iowa High School Football Top 8 State Eight-Player Rankings

-The upcoming week in eight-player football in Iowa is going to provide us with some exciting matchups.
+While top-ranked Bishop Garrigan took care of business, No. 2 Woodbine showed why they are right on the heels of the Golden Bears by handling Fremont-Mills, 54-12.

-While top-ranked Bishop Garrigan continued to roll with a 52-0 victory last week, and has another matchup they should control, the No. 2 and No. 3 ranked teams have interesting battles.
+Fremont-Mills earned the initial top position in the Iowa Associated Press poll, but had no chance against Woodbine.

-Woodbine welcomes in Fremont-Mills while Iowa Valley heads to Montezuma.
-All four of those teams are ranked in the Top 8 this week.
+Audubon took the spot of Fremont-Mills in the Top 8 this week.

 Previously ranked: No. 1